Embedded Payments with Stripe Elements

 }

-Step 2: Create the Order's Payment Intent#
+Step 2: Create an Order Payment Leg#

-curl -X POST https://api.withflintpay.com/v1/payment-intents \
+curl -X POST https://api.withflintpay.com/v1/orders/ord_1kmn0aExample/payment-intents \

 -H "Content-Type: application/json" \